 - What’s your financial ask and how will you spend the cash?

 That last question, especially, must be well thought out and nuanced.
-After all, you’re not asking for chump change and investors will want a return on the money they give to your business.
-They want to know why you’re asking for that specific amount and what you intend to do with it.
+Investors will want a return on the money they give to your business; they want to know why you’re asking for that specific amount and what you intend to do with it.

-Understand that data is your go/no-go in getting funds, so flaunt your data shamelessly.
+Understand that data is your go/no-go in getting funds, so make your data center of attention.

 Every story is strengthened by data.
-We know this.
-There’s no greater way to backup your story than showing quality data to potential investors.
-You have to compel them that you’re worth investing in and data can help you make your case.
+There’s no greater way to backup your story than showing quality data points.
+You have to compel potential investors that you’re worth their investment, and data can help you make your case.
 All those questions listed above?
 Have hard, third-party evidence – not just your gut feeling – to back up your answers.

 Design your slides to make your points stick with your audience.